Renuka

-Goddess Renuka or Mahur Renuka, also known as Renuka Bhavani, Yellamma Devi, is a Hindu mother goddess venerated predominantly in the South & Western Indian states of Karnataka, Tamil Nadu, Telangana, Andhra Pradesh, Gujarat, Maharashtra, Madhya Pradesh.
-She is regarded as the mother of Parashurama, the sixth avatar of the Vishnu and is considered a manifestation of the Mother Goddess or Shakti in regional devotional traditions in Hindu mythology.
+Renuka, also known as Yellama, is a Hindu goddess venerated predominantly in the South and West Indian states of Karnataka, Tamil Nadu, Telangana, Andhra Pradesh, Gujarat, Maharashtra, and Madhya Pradesh.
+She was the wife of the sage Jamadagni, one of the Saptarishis; is regarded as the mother of Parashurama, the sixth avatar of Vishnu; and is considered a manifestation of Shakti the Mother Goddess in regional devotional traditions in Hindu mythology.

-Names
+Place in Hindu pantheon

+In Hindu tradition, Renuka is identified as one of the four principal incarnations of Adi Parashakti, the primordial goddess, along with Kamakshi, who is venerated in Kanchi; Vishalakshi, who is venerated in Varanasi; and Meenakshi, who is venerated in Madurai and Bahulakshi.

-Renuka is venerated across India under various regional names, including Aai Yellamma, Ekvira, Yamai, Ellai Amman, Padmakshi Renuka, Ucchangi Mariamma, and Ellai Amma Mahar.
-Her worship spans multiple local traditions, where she is regarded as a protective mother goddess.
-She is worshipped in the Hindu pantheon as a goddess associated with several communities and is often regarded as the divine protector.
-Devotees revere her as Jagadamba (Mother of the Universe).
+Renuka is also venerated in other parts of India under various regional names, including Aai Yellamma, Ekvira, Yamai, Ellai Amman, Padmakshi Renuka, Ucchangi Mariamma, Ellai Amma Mahar, Renuka Bhavani, Yellamma Devi, Mariamman, and Padmakshi Renuka.
+Her worship spans multiple local traditions and communities, where devotees revere her as Jagadamba, the Mother of the Universe, a mother goddess and divine protector.

-Legends

 Legends surrounding Renuka are chronicled in Hindu scriptures such as the Mahabharata, Harivamsa, and Bhagavata Purana.